 Address: 45120 Oasis St, Indio, CA 92201 · Wed–Sun 4–11pm

 Free admission.
 Real artifacts from when this whole valley was agricultural frontier.
-Rotating exhibits on Agua Caliente tribal history, the All-American Canal, and the 1926 Cabazon School building alone is worth a photo.
+Rotating exhibits on Agua Caliente tribal history, the All-American Canal, and the 1926 Cabazon School building.
 You'll plan for 15 minutes and stay for 45.

 Address: 82-616 Miles Ave, Indio, CA 92201 · Wed–Sat 10am–4pm · Free

 30 minutes south.
 An accidental inland sea created by an irrigation canal breach in 1905 that never stopped.
-Smells vaguely sulfuric near the shore.
-Bombay Beach — a half-abandoned town on the eastern side — is one of the most interesting accidental art installations in California.
+Bombay Beach, a half-abandoned town on the eastern side, is one of the most interesting accidental art installations in California.
 Don't swim.
 Stay for sunset.

 If you're staying at Cozy Cactus or Terra Luz, you're already inside Indian Palms.
-Three community pools, pickleball courts, tennis courts, and a fitness center.
-The neighborhood itself is walkable to the festival grounds during Coachella and Stagecoach — one of the only areas in the valley where that's actually true.
+Three community pools, pickleball, tennis, and a fitness center.
+Walkable to the festival grounds during Coachella and Stagecoach, one of the only spots in the valley where that's true.

 The Old Town Indio Certified Farmers Market runs Saturday mornings year-round.
-Local produce, date vendors, tamales, and fresh citrus from the valley.
+Local produce, date vendors, tamales, fresh citrus.
 It takes about 45 minutes, it's free to browse, and the coffee from the stand near the corner is better than most café coffee.

 Where: Miles Ave at Fargo St, Old Town Indio · Saturdays 8am–noon (seasonal hours vary)

-Most people only see the polo grounds during Coachella weekend.
-But Empire Polo Club hosts polo matches and equestrian events throughout the fall and winter season that are open to the public, often free, and far more interesting than a music festival for people who want something quieter and weirder.
+Most people only see the polo grounds during Coachella.
+But Empire Polo Club hosts polo matches and equestrian events throughout fall and winter, open to the public, often free, and a completely different side of what these grounds can be outside of festival season.

 If you're here in December, everything else is secondary.
-30+ years running, claims the title of world's largest tamale festival, completely fills Old Town Indio.
+30+ years running, claims the title of world's largest tamale festival.
 Sweet tamales, savory ones, fusion ones.
-Live music, complete chaos, the best single expression of what Indio actually is as a city.
+Live music, complete chaos, the best single expression of what Indio is as a city.

 When: First weekend of December · Old Town Indio

 Not technically Indio but close enough that any trip here without a Joshua Tree day is a missed opportunity.
 The Cholla Cactus Garden is 10 minutes inside the south entrance and requires almost no hiking.
-The Hidden Valley trail for something more.
-Go early morning or late afternoon — midday in summer will hurt you.
+Go early morning or late afternoon.
+Midday in summer will hurt you.

-I'm not giving you a specific address for this one because the best birria spot in Indio will have changed by the time you read this.
-The rule is: line out the door on a weekday = legitimate.
-Birria tacos with consomé for dipping.
-Order a quesabirria if they have it.
+I'm not giving a specific address because the best birria spot in Indio will have changed by the time you read this.
+The rule: line out the door on a weekday means legitimate.
+Birria tacos with consomé, order a quesabirria if they have it.
 This is not a food trend here.
 This is just food.

 How to Use This List

-Indio rewards the people who treat it like a real city, not a festival holding pen.
+Indio rewards the people who treat it like a real city.
 The best days here are built around one thing you planned and two things you found by accident.
 Eat somewhere without a Google presence.
 Drive down a street you haven't been on.
-The valley is bigger than the polo grounds.

-If you're trying to figure out where to stay, read our guide on honest Coachella Valley accommodation options — no affiliate codes, just the real tradeoffs.
+If you're figuring out where to stay, read our guide on honest Coachella Valley accommodation options.
+No affiliate codes, just the real tradeoffs.
 And if you have kids, Cozy Cactus is built for exactly what you're trying to do here.